aeera/CogSci_Signal-detetion/README.md

 conda activate signal_detection
 ```

-and start jupyter notebook with the tutorial
+start jupyter notebook

 ```
-jupyter notebook signal_detection_tutorial.ipynb
+jupyter notebook
 ```

+and click on the tutorial in the browser window that will open.
 Now you're ready to go.

 ## Additional Reading